National Museum of Arts in Phnom Penh

 Phnom Penh Attractions0

-The National Museum of Arts is the country’s largest archeological and cultural history museum.
+The National Museum of Cambodia is the country’s largest archeological and cultural history museum.
 It enables you to have a glimpse into the cultural side of Cambodian history dating back to the 4th century.
 Inaugurated in 1920 as the Musée Albert Sarraut during the French colonial period, its opening was initiated by George Groslier – a famed author and historian – and architect as well as the first curator of the museum.

 In 1951, the French conceded the control of the museum to the Cambodians when it came be known as Musée National de Phnom Penh.
 Later in 1966, Chea Thay Seng became the museum’s first Cambodian director.
 It barely survived serious damage during the devastating Khmer Rouge regime from 1975 to 1979, and the museum and its precincts underwent a major refurbishment in the 1990s with contributions from the Australian Government and other patrons.